0-FoxHunt-0/DMS/README.md

   - If both MP4 and GIF exist with the same segment index, they are sent together in a single message.
   - If only one exists, it is sent as a single.
   - For non-segmented items, a single pair is sent if both formats exist; otherwise the single file is sent.
+- GUI Auto mode: if the destination is a Forum/Media channel and "Send as single thread" is unchecked, the app will create one job for root-level files (if present) and one per top-level subfolder.
+It checks for existing threads by name; if none is found, it suggests a title derived from the folder name, stripping `_segments` or inferring the common segmented base when applicable.

 ### Dedupe logic